-Two Indian brothers, their Indian-American friend charged in first-ever cryptocurrency insider trading case
+Two Indian Brothers, Their Indian-american Friend Charged In First-ever Cryptocurrency Insider Trading Case

-Two Indian brothers and their Indian-American friend have been charged in the US in the first-ever cryptocurrency insider trading scheme in which they made illicit profits totaling over a million dollars.
+Two Indian brothers and their Indian-American friend have been charged in the US in the first-ever cryptocurrency insider trading scheme in which they made illicit profits totalling over a million dollars.

 Ishan Wahi, 32, and his brother Nikhil Wahi, 26, are citizens of India and were residing in Seattle while Sameer Ramani, 33, resides in Houston.